 21.4 No Third-Party Beneficiaries(06/10/24 Version)

 This Agreement is made and entered into for the sole benefit of the Parties, and the Parties intend that no other person or entity shall be a direct or indirect beneficiary of this Agreement.
+For purposes of this agreement, the individual cooperative members of a JOE are not third parties.

 21.5 Waivers(06/10/24 Version)